 Again a high level of technique is required to perform in Band 4.
 If we take a close look at the Skills sections of the syllabus it states the climber should use static and dynamic climbing, change climbing style depending on the type of climb.
 To do these at the high level (Band 4) it states that the climber should have consistency, precision and fluency, have excellent implication of tactics and strategies and be able to adapt performance under pressure.
 These are hard skills that will require a huge amount of time climbing and certainly can’t be taught within a short time period such as week.
-The same is also true for Band 3.
-It would be possible to achieve Band 2 within a short time period but this would be the highest possible.
+People should be able to achieve band three but band four is really only accessible to people with prior experience or those people who seem naturally talented.

-Overall the assessments have got harder but they depend on the examination board.
+Overall the assessments have got harder since 2016 but they depend on the examination board.
 It may still be possible to use these sports as part of your assessments.